Etherpod/Ship-Enhancements/README.md

 ## Is this mod compatible with [Quantum Space Buddies](https://outerwildsmods.com/mods/quantumspacebuddies/)?
 Yep!
 Whoever hosts the game will have control over the settings.

+## Is this mod compatible with [Nomai VR](https://outerwildsmods.com/mods/nomaivr/)?
+Sort of.

+It won't break if you play in VR, but it isn't exactly the best experience.
+Custom interactions with the new items are usually annoying and sometimes impossible.
+I haven't tested most of the features in VR, so you can expect to find bugs.
+I'm hoping I can add proper support for VR, but I'm not sure when I'll get to it.

 ## How am I supposed to carry all of these new items?
 I made a mod called [Traveler's Pack](https://outerwildsmods.com/mods/travelerspack/) to address this problem.
 Try playing with it enabled if you run into the issue of there being too many items.